starkoka/starkoka/README.md

 <h3> 💻 about my environment</h3>

-  - 🗼 &nbsp; Alter Linux(i3-wm)
+  - 🇬️ &nbsp; Gentoo Linux

         I usually use it when I'm coding.

-  - 🐈 &nbsp; Ubuntu 22.04(GNOME)
+  - 🐈 &nbsp; Ubuntu 22.04

-        I use WSL2 and use it in a virtualized way.
+        I'm using that in WSL2.

   - 🪟 &nbsp; Windows 11